facjure/poetroid-prototype/README.md

 Prototyping / R&D.

+Currently, a static site with in-built search hosts ~2000 poems.
+All poems are versioned in github.

 [Here you go](http://www.poetroid.com).

-Currently, a static site with in-built search hosts ~2000 poems.
-All poems are versioned in github.Editors can add, edit, and curate tags and metadata via an inline Markdown editor with live-preview.
+When a poet or curator searches for a poem by title or author, the page shows the restored poem, aligned typographically, line endings intact, to fit the shape of their screen.
+Tags and metadata can be clicked naturally to discover similar poems' metadata.
+Approved editors can curate metadata via an inline Markdown editor with live-preview.
 New poems are refreshed in the site automatically via a github-hook that routes to [Literatti](https://github.com/Facjure/literatte), our compiler that rebuilds the site.

 Once the engine is ready the _web_ will be rewritten, along with new features, in Clojurescript.